 ETAS INTECRIO – Integrated Prototyping Environment

-The ETAS INTECRIO Integrated Prototyping Environment allows prototyping of automotive electronic systems on the PC and in the real-world environment.
-It supports the integration of MATLAB®/Simulink® models with ETAS ASCET models, C code modules, and AUTOSAR software components.
+The ETAS INTECRIO Integrated Prototyping Environment is used for prototyping electronic systems on a PC and in the real environment.
+It supports the integration of MATLAB®/Simulink® models and ETAS ASCET models as well as the integration of AUTOSAR software components.

 Data-based modeling and optimization